andymo-sportsbet/jira-copilot-assistant/docs/INDEX.md

 This folder contains everything you need for a successful internal rollout of JIRA Copilot Assistant at Sportsbet.

+> Note: Contributor and user-facing quick-start docs have been consolidated under `docs/onboard/`.

 ---

 ## 🎯 For Presenters & Leaders